bryanseah234/theprawnredirects/README.md

 # The Prawn Redirects
-code to do permanent redirects for my domain.
+code to do permanent redirects for my domain